-Bad axle symptoms
+Bad axle symptoms — causes and fixes

 A car’s axle comprises a steel transaxle or driveshaft that connects the steering system to the wheels, transmission, and engine.
 Torque and power get transferred from the transmission and engine through the axle and to the drive wheels.
 Some axles use CV joints to provide independent suspension to each wheel, but they do not work on the same thing.